-If resistance are connected in parallel, the parallel resistance is given by
+If resistance is connected in parallel, the parallel resistance is given by

 Resistance Formula is used to compute the resistance across any given number of resistors in the circuit.
 It can similarly be made use of to compute the resistance in any given object.

-Below are problems based on resistance which may be helpful for you.
+Below are problems based on the resistance that may be helpful for you.